corpex/rubdian/README.md

-# Rubdian
+# rubdian - debian update tool

-rubdian is a tool to automatically collect available updates on debian based systems.
+rubdian is a commandline tool to help you keep debian based systems such as Debian, Ubuntu, and so on updated.

-It can blacklist certain packages to prevent unwanted behaviour.  (e.g. unattended restart of a database)
+rubdian is developed by a team of fully-fledged linux system operators located in Hamburg, Germany.
+You can visit our company's website at http://www.corpex.de

+As stated, we are actually *system operators* and not *software developer* whereas a few of us have some knowledge in it.
+If you want to correct our code or have suggestions to make things better, you're welcome to support us in developing rubdian.
+See the 'Contributing' section at the end of this document on how to do so.

 ## Important informations